 10. Manuka Honey

 Have you ever heard of manuka honey before?
 It’s a honey that is incredibly tasty as it is applied.
 The secret ingredient, Methylglyoxal, is what gives manuka honey it’s amazing healing powers.
 Manuka honey comes from New Zealand and is produced under very specific conditions.
-Basically, it’s a super-beneficial honey that is soooo beneficial for your health (and beauty) that it is definitely worth the investment!
+Basically, it’s super-beneficial honey that is so beneficial for your health (and beauty) that it is definitely worth the investment!

 You can use manuka honey in so many ways!

 - As a face mask/wash as manuka honey is extremely effective in treating acne

 - For the treatment of acne scars, wounds, scabs, normal scars, bruises, etc.